-- A-An organization exempt from tax under section 501(a) or any individual retirement plan as defined in section 7701(a)(37) - B-The United States or any of its agencies or instrumentalities - C-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities - D-A corporation the stock of which is regularly traded on one or more established securities markets, as described in Regulations section 1.1472-1(c)(1)(i) - E-A corporation that is a member of the same expanded affiliated group as a corporation described in Regulations section 1.1472-1(c)(1)(i) - F-A dealer in securities, commodities, or derivative financial instruments (including notional principal contracts, futures, forwards, and options) that is registered as such under the laws of the United States or any state - G-A real estate investment trust - H-A regulated investment company as defined in section 851 or an entity registered at all times during the tax year under the Investment Company Act of - I-A common trust fund as defined in section 584(a) - J-A bank as defined in section 581 - K-A broker - L-A trust exempt from tax under section 664 or described in section 4947(a)(1) - M-A tax exempt trust under a section 403(b) plan or section 457(g) plan
+A-An organization exempt from tax under section 501(a) or any individual retirement plan as defined in section 7701(a)(37)

+B-The United States or any of its agencies or instrumentalities

+C-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities

+D-A corporation the stock of which is regularly traded on one or more established securities markets, as described in Regulations section 1.1472-1(c)(1)(i)

+E-A corporation that is a member of the same expanded affiliated group as a corporation described in Regulations section 1.1472-1(c)(1)(i)

+F-A dealer in securities, commodities, or derivative financial instruments (including notional principal contracts, futures, forwards, and options) that is registered as such under the laws of the United States or any state

+G-A real estate investment trust

+H-A regulated investment company as defined in section 851 or an entity registered at all times during the tax year under the Investment Company Act of 1940

+I-A common trust fund as defined in section 584(a)

+J-A bank as defined in section 581

+K-A broker

+L-A trust exempt from tax under section 664 or described in section 4947(a)(1)

-Note.
-You may wish to consult with the financial institution requesting this form to determine whether the FATCA code and/or exempt payee code should be completed.
+Note: You may wish to consult with the financial institution requesting this form to determine whether the FATCA code and/or exempt payee code should be completed.

 Enter your address (number, street, and apartment or suite number).
 This is where the requester of this Form W-9 will mail your information returns.
+If this address differs from the one the requester already has on file, write NEW at the top.
+If a new address is provided, there is still a chance the old address will be used until the payor changes your address in their records.